microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ### content [string]

-The content's of the script to run.
+The contents of the script to run.

 The script is written to a temporary file under the customized OS's `/tmp` directory.

-If `interpreter` is not specified, then the script is run by `/bin/sh`.
-Otherwise, the temporary file's path is passed as the first parameter to the `interpreter` program.
+Only one of `path` or `content` may be specified.

 Example: